liferay/liferay-mobile-sdk/modules/push-notifications-portlet/android/README.md

 Push.with(session).send(toUserId, notification);
 ```

-`toUserId` is the the userId to which you are sending the push notification.
-As said previously, the portal will look up for all devices registered for this user (both Android and iOS) and send the `notification` as the body of the push notification.
+In this code, the push notification is sent to the user specified by `toUserId`.
+Upon receiving the notification, the portal looks up all the user's registered devices (both Android and iOS devices) and sends `notification` as the body of the push notification.

-#### Unregistering device
+### Unregistering a Device

-In you case you want to remove the device from the portal to stop receiving push notifications, you can do:
+If you want to stop receiving push notifications on a device, you can unregister it from from the portal with the following code:

 ```java
 Push.with(session).unregister(registrationId);